No new cases of COVID-19 in New Brunswick | CBC News

 No new cases of COVID-19 in New Brunswick

-The New Brunswick government is reporting no new cases of COVID-19 in the province on Thursday.
+The New Brunswick government is reporting no new cases of COVID-19 on Wednesday.

-There were no reported recoveries, either, leaving the active case count at four, according to the provincial COVID-19 dashboard.
+There have been no new recoveries, either, leaving the active case count at two.

-Two active cases are in the Moncton health region, and there is one each in the Fredericton and Saint John zones.
-Public Health has said the individuals are self-isolating.
+There is one case each in the Moncton and Saint John health regions, and Public Health has said the individuals are self-isolating.

-To date, there have been a total of 192 confirmed cases of COVID-19, 186 recoveries and two deaths.
+To date, there have been 192 confirmed cases in New Brunswick, 188 recoveries and two deaths.

 What to do if you have a symptom